master7720/anarchy-skid-list/README.md

 5nt - Got community service for swatting Sjnez and has been involved in multiple incidents where he's been told by his mom to "shut up" while trying to talk in voice chat.
 He has released around 10 versions of 5nt.rar, but it's widely known that he's not in control of the project and is essentially owned by sn0whook.

-p4nda/zoom - steals every visuals idea from phobos to his glorious cheat "Europa".
+p4nda/zoom - Steals every visuals idea from phobos to his glorious cheat "Europa".

-ddev - This dumbass developer claimed that their client, Xuluplus, was custom-made.
-However, when it was leaked by Master7720, it was discovered to be a poor-quality Oyvey paste.
-Despite being over 20 years old, he now resorts to coping in people's DMs and lying about everything.
-He also claims that xuluplus isnt skidded(just look at the utils https://github.com/master7720/XuluPlus/tree/main/src/main/java/me/alpha432/oyvey/util)
+ddev - His dumbahh claims Xuluplus is custom-made.
+However, when it was leaked by Master7720, it was discovered to be another dog shit quality Oyvey paste.
+Despite being over 21 years old, he now resorts to coping in people's DMs and lying about everything.
+He also claims that xuluplus isnt skidded(just look at the utils https://github.com/master7720/XuluPlus/tree/main/src/main/java/me/alpha432/oyvey/util) also says i ratted xuluplus but never showed any proof LEL.

 Blizzard - Tritish and ginger.